 Elevation and Relegation

-Since 2007, the PGA Tour season has culminated in the FedEx Cup champion that, other than just once (sorry, Bill Haas), has always been won by a player considered a superstar-level player at the time.
+Since 2007, the PGA Tour season has culminated in the FedEx Cup champion that typically has been won by a player considered an A-level player at the time.
 That concept, then, should live with the Gold Standard Tour.
 Bring the season to a head with one tournament for $75 million.
 Fans aren't going to care about the money in the same way the players will, but do it anyhow.

 However, status on the Gold Standard Tour shouldn't be guaranteed each year.
 In fact, there should be system of elevation and relegation.